open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 Click on *experimental_loop* to open its tab and set 'Repeat' to '8.00'.
 This means that the experimental phase consists of eight blocks.

+You can download the experiment up to this point here:

+- [tutorial_step11.opensesame.tar.gz][step11]

 <div class='info-box' markdown='1'>

 ### Background box